canonical/sdkcraft/docs/explanation/workshopctl.rst

 that an SDK author can use with some :ref:`hooks <exp_sdk_hooks>` to communicate with the :program:`workshopd` daemon.
-Under the hood, :program:`workshopctl` uses a socket exposed by the daemon to fit seamlessly into the workshop environment.
+Under the hood, :program:`workshopctl` uses a socket exposed by the daemon to fit into the workshop environment.

 This interaction between SDKs and the :program:`workshopd` daemon focuses on health checks in post-launch or refresh operations.